RKlompUU/FPSheet/README.md

 Cells with definitions starting with a ":" character are treated as ghci commands and are sent as is to ghci (whereas any other cell's definition is prepended with "let \<cell coordinate\> = ".
 This gives access to ghci's internals such as inferred types of cells (e.g. try out defining a cell as ":t \<some other cell\>").

 Pressing "v" in navigation mode changes the mode to visual mode.
 Underlining of cells can be toggled in this mode by pressing "u".
 A double press of "d" in visual mode deletes the selected cell's content.
+Pressing ESCAPE exits visual mode.